While Docker is synonymous with containers, that doesn't mean it's the only kind available.

 Kubernetes and Docker containerize applications

 The three-tier application needs a minimum of three Docker containers, one for each tier.
 This architecture enables admins to scale each component of the overall application separately.
 If the web servers are overloaded, Kubernetes can start more containers for only that tier.
-Docker containers can be miniscule, without any OS components that are not specifically required by the code they contain, so organizations can buy and manage less storage than they would for a comparable deployment on physical or virtualized servers.
+Docker containers can be miniscule, without any OS components that are not specifically required by the code they contain, so organizations can buy and manage less storage than they would for a comparable deployment on physical or virtualized host servers.
 The downside is the number of containers.
 A complex application tier might need dozens of different containers and dozens of copies of each one running, which is why Docker and the at-scale management tool Kubernetes are paired for this example.

 Add the OS for Docker vs. LXC

 LXC is a system container tool.
 This type of container makes a single Linux system act as many.
-LXC delivers containers that include a complete Linux system, with its own file system, networking and multiple applications.
+LXC delivers containers that include a complete Linux system, much like a VM, with its own file system, networking and multiple applications.
 All three tiers of the web application can share one LXC container, although that's not the intended use.
 More typically, a user puts the web and application servers into a single LXC container and spins up multiple copies to provide scalability and redundancy.
 The database then runs in another LXC container and scales independently from the other tiers in the shared container.